There are no events in the calendar at the moment

 Secondary Preventive stroke prevention

-Performance of short ECG recordings twice daily to detect paroxysmal atrial fibrillation in stroke and transient ischemic attack patients
+Performance of short ECG recordings twice daily to detect paroxysmal atrial fibrillation in stroke and transient ischaemic attack patients

 Poulsen M.B., Binici Z., Dominguez, H., Soja A. M., Kruuse, C., Hornnes, A.H., Rasmussen R.S. & Overgaard K.